influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/hardware_sizing.md

 ![Series Cardinality](/img/influxdb/series-cardinality.png)

 ## What kind of storage do I need?
 InfluxDB is designed to run on SSDs.
-Performance is drastically lower on spinning disk drives.
+Performance is drastically lower on spinning disk drives and may not function at all under moderate load.

 ## How much storage do I need?
 Database names, [measurements](/influxdb/v0.9/concepts/glossary/#measurement), [tag keys](/influxdb/v0.9/concepts/glossary/#tag-key), [field keys](/influxdb/v0.9/concepts/glossary/#field-key), and [tag values](/influxdb/v0.9/concepts/glossary/#tag-value) are stored once and as strings.
 Only [field values](/influxdb/v0.9/concepts/glossary/#field-value) and [timestamps](/influxdb/v0.9/concepts/glossary/#timestamp) are stored per-point.